If you find your Bank of America card no longer works for you, you can request an upgrade or downgrade to a different product with the bank.

 But what do you do if you find that your Bank of America credit card no longer suits your spending patterns?
 Cancelling your current card and applying for a new one can result in a ding to your credit score.
 Luckily, you have another option.
 If there is another Bank of America rewards card that better lines up with your needs, you can request a product change to a different card.

-When you elect for this option, you won’t have to fill out a new application, and you won’t have a hard pull to your credit score.
+When you choose this option, you won’t have to fill out a new application and you won’t have a hard pull to your credit score.
 That means you can keep your score intact while also getting more out of your credit card.

 Read on to learn how to request an upgrade or downgrade with Bank of America, as well as the issuer’s eligibility requirements.

 How to request a Bank of America credit card upgrade

 To request a product change with Bank of America, you’ll need to call the customer service number listed on the back of your card.
 You should have any identifying information about your current card ready to go and ask for the specific card you’d like to switch to.
 The entire process can be completed over the phone.